simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 AI can also play a role in password recovery methods.
 By analyzing user behavior and historical data, AI algorithms can accurately determine whether a password reset request is legitimate or potentially fraudulent.

-In summary, AI has the potential to revolutionize password protection by enhancing security measures, improving password creation practices, and streamlining password recovery methods.
+To sum up, AI has the potential to revolutionize password protection by enhancing security measures, improving password creation practices, and streamlining password recovery methods.

 The Future of Passwords
 -----------------------